-- A. The effective dates for actions under this Agreement are as follows: - 1.
-The SF-1187 will be entered into the payroll system as soon as practical but no later than the pay period following receipt of the SF-1187 in the Payroll Center. - 2.
-Changes in the formula for dues withholding will begin the first pay period designated by the Union's National Office (this formula shall be provided to the Employer a minimum of thirty (30) days prior to the effective date of the change). - Revocation notices for employees who have 3. had dues allotments in effect for more than one (1) year must be submitted to the payroll office during USDA pay period fifteen (15) each year.
+- A. The effective dates for actions under this Agreement are as follows: - The SF-1187 will be entered into the payroll system as soon as practical but no later than the pay period following receipt of the SF-1187 in the Payroll Center. - Changes in the formula for dues withholding will begin the first pay period designated by the Union's National Office (this formula shall be provided to the Employer a minimum of thirty (30) days prior to the effective date of the change).

+- Revocation notices for employees who have had dues allotments in effect for more than one (1) year must be submitted to the payroll office during USDA pay period fifteen (15) each year.
 Revocations will become effective during USDA pay period eighteen (18).
-Revocations may only be effected by submission of a completed SF-1188 that has been initialed by the Chapter President or his or her designee.
+Revocations may only be affected by submission of a completed SF-1188 that has been initialed by the Chapter President or his or her designee.
 If the SF-1188 is not initialed, the Employer shall return the SF-1188 to the employee and direct the employee to the proper Union official for initialing.
 A copy will also be sent to the appropriate Chapter President.
 SF-1188s that are returned by an employee prior to the end of pay period 18 will be effective in pay period 18.
-To revoke such dues withholding, employees must have had dues withheld for at least one (1) year. - 4.
+To revoke such dues withholding, employees must have had dues withheld for at least one (1) year. - (a) Revocation notices for employees who have had dues allotments in effect for more than one (1) year and whose SF-1187 was submitted after August 10, 2020, will become effective as soon as administratively feasible.
+Revocations may only be affected by submission of a completed SF-1188 that has been initialed by the Chapter President or his or her designee.
+If the SF-1188 is not initialed, the Employer shall return the SF-1188 to the employee and direct the employee to the proper Union official for initialing. - 4.
 Revocation notices for employees who have not had dues allotments in effect for one (1) year must be submitted on or before the one (1) year anniversary date of their dues allotment.
-Revocations may only be effected by submission of a completed SF-1188 that has been initialed or signed by the Chapter President or his or her designee.
+Revocations may only be affected by submission of a completed SF-1188 that has been initialed or signed by the Chapter President or his or her designee.
 If the SF-1188 is not initialed or signed, the Employer shall return the SF-1188 to the employee and direct the employee to the proper Union official for initialing.
-The SF-1188 will become effective the first full pay period after the employee's anniversary date.

-- 5. Termination due to loss of membership in good standing will be effective on the beginning of the first pay period after the date of receipt of notification by the Employer. - 6.
-For termination due to separation or movement out of the exclusive unit a final deduction will be made for that pay period in which the action is effective.
+The SF-1188 will become effective the first full pay period after the employee's anniversary date. - Termination due to loss of membership in good standing will be effective on the beginning of the first pay period after the date of receipt of notification by the Employer. - For termination due to separation or movement out of the exclusive unit a final deduction will be made for that pay period in which the action is effective.